Transcendental number: Properties

 The non-computable numbers are a strict subset of the transcendental numbers.

 All Liouville numbers are transcendental, but not vice versa.
-Any Liouville number must have unbounded partial quotients in its continued fraction expansion.
+Any Liouville number must have unbounded partial quotients in its simple continued fraction expansion.
 Using a counting argument one can show that there exist transcendental numbers which have bounded partial quotients and hence are not Liouville numbers.

 Using the explicit continued fraction expansion of e, one can show that e is not a Liouville number (although the partial quotients in its continued fraction expansion are unbounded).
 Kurt Mahler showed in 1953 that π is also not a Liouville number.
-It is conjectured that all infinite continued fractions with bounded terms that are not eventually periodic are transcendental (eventually periodic continued fractions correspond to quadratic irrationals).
+It is conjectured that all infinite continued fractions with bounded terms, that have a "simple" structure, and that are not eventually periodic are transcendental (in other words, algebraic irrational roots of at least third degree polynomials do not have apparent pattern in their continued fraction expansions, since eventually periodic continued fractions correspond to quadratic irrationals, see Hermite's problem).